 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
-We expect our research and development expenses to substantially increase in connection with our ongoing activities, particularly as we advance our clinical programs, including our Phase 3 NanoTab System trials.
+We expect our research and development expenses to substantially increase in connection with our ongoing activities, particularly as we advance our clinical programs, including our ongoing Phase 3 NanoTab System clinical trials.
 As of September 30, 2012, we had working capital of \$13.1 million.

-We believe that the net proceeds from this offering, together with our current cash, cash equivalents and investment balances, will be sufficient to fund our current operations through the end of 2013.
+We believe that the net proceeds from this offering, together with our current cash, cash equivalents and investment balances, will be sufficient to fund our current operations through the end of the second quarter of 2014.
 We may be able to extend this time period to the extent that we can access additional capital through equity offerings, including our Sales Agreement with MLV.
 However, we will need to raise substantial additional funds following this offering to support our future operations, and such funding may not be available to us on acceptable terms, or at all.
 Additionally, changing circumstances beyond our control may cause us to consume capital more rapidly than we currently anticipate.
-For example, we believe the net proceeds from this offering, together with our existing cash resources, based on our current estimates of clinical trial expenditures and enrollment pace, are adequate to complete all three NanoTab System Phase 3 clinical trials, to submit a New Drug Application, or NDA, to the FDA, and to begin preparation for commercialization and manufacturing of the NanoTab System in the United States.
+For example, we believe the net proceeds from this offering, together with our existing cash resources, based on our current estimates of clinical trial expenditures and enrollment pace, are adequate to complete our ongoing NanoTab System Phase 3 clinical trials, to submit our planned New Drug Application, or NDA, to the FDA for the NanoTab System, and to begin preparation for commercialization and manufacturing of the NanoTab System in the United States.
 However, our clinical trials may encounter technical, enrollment or other difficulties that could increase our development costs more than we expected.
-Even after we submit an NDA, the FDA could require us to complete further studies, which will require additional capital before we receive our regulatory approval, if at all.
+Even if we are able to submit an NDA, the FDA could require us to complete further studies, which would require additional capital before we receive our regulatory approval, if at all.
 In any event, we will require substantial additional capital to obtain regulatory approval for, and to commercialize, our product candidates, including the NanoTab System.
 Raising funds in the current economic environment, when the capital markets have been affected by the global recession, may present additional challenges.
 To raise capital, we may seek to sell additional equity or debt securities, obtain a credit facility or enter into product development, license or distribution agreements with third parties or divest one or more of our product candidates.
 Any product development, licensing, distribution or sale agreements that we enter into may require us to relinquish valuable rights.
 We may not be able to obtain sufficient additional funding or enter into a strategic transaction in a timely manner.